mosen/buildy/README.md

 Take a look at some of the built in tasks (in ./lib/tasks) to see how a custom task should be structured.

-* Each task has its own source file, but you can publish many tasks in one file if you like.
+* Each task has its own source file, but you can publish many tasks in one file if you like. (for instance if there is a very small variation between two tasks that use the same 3rd party library).
 * The task file must export a property called `tasks`, which is an object.
 * The `tasks` object contains a property name, which the user supplies when invoking the task, and a function.
 * The task function is called with options, and an event emitter.
 The queue expects you to emit `complete` or `failed` from the emitter, to let it know the result of your asynchronous (or synchronous) task.
+* The state will wrap the string, file or stream input to your task.
+All you need to know is that state.read() will handle the underlying asynchronous I/O for whatever that state may be.

 Hello.js - a custom task example
 --------------------------------